dsnsgithub/homelab/docs/bootstrap.md

 Expect three `Ready` control-plane nodes.
 The `.8` VIP can take 30 to 60 seconds to appear while Talos elects a holder.

 ## 4. Install Argo CD

-Install the upstream manifests with server-side apply, which is required because the CRD set is large:

 ```bash
 kubectl create namespace argocd